jasonpdk/jasonpdk.github.io/_posts/2022-12-25-ruins-in-cloghvoley.md

 comments: true
 ---

-[Cloghvoley](https://www.townlands.ie/galway/leitrim/ballynakill/marblehill/cloghvoley/) (pronounced Cloghoola) is a townland in the Electoral Division of Marblehill, the parish of Ballinakill, the Barony of Leitrim, and the County Galway.
+[Cloghvoley](https://www.townlands.ie/galway/leitrim/ballynakill/marblehill/cloghvoley/) (or Cloghoola) is a townland in the Electoral Division of Marblehill, the parish of Ballinakill, the Barony of Leitrim, and the County Galway.

 *This post is a Work in Progress.*